denisecase/TimberwolfTracker-GirlsVolleyball/NOTES.md

 Create the first one from within the Alexa Developers console.

-Then (just once) open a bash shell and run:
+Then (just once) open a bash shell and run (modify the command based on your repo URL):

 `git remote add github https://github.com/denisecase/TimberwolfTracker-GirlsVolleyball.git`